José Luis de Vilallonga, 9th Marquess of Castellbell: Diplomat and author

 After pursuing a four-year long career in diplomacy, he married his first wife Esyylt Priscilla "Pip" Scott-Ellis, a daughter of Thomas Scott-Ellis, 8th Baron Howard de Walden, while he was working as an attaché in London.
 They met in January 1944 and they married at Sanlúcar on 20 September 1945.
 Her family did not approve and none of them could attend the wedding.
 His father-in-law was so unimpressed by him that he had his will changed in the faint hope of protecting his daughter's inheritance.
 He then became interested in journalism and literature, his first works being at Diario de Barcelona.
 After World War II, de Vilallonga became increasingly disenchanted with Francoist Spain, and he left the Spanish diplomatic service to live abroad.

 In 1954 his first novel, The Ramblas End in the Sea, was published, causing the Spanish military government censor to issue a ban on his reentry to the country.
 He then obtained work as a foreign correspondent for the national press agency EFE and for the magazines Paris Match, Marie Claire and Vogue.
 His social connections and ability to relate gossip among Europe's jet set enabled him to regularly sell magazine articles, in addition to authoring four autobiographical tell-all books about his numerous love affairs.
-After recording taped interviews with Spain's King Juan Carlos, he wrote the first ever and only authorised biography of king Juan Carlos I, titled El Rey and published in 1993.
+After recording taped interviews with Spain's King Juan Carlos, he wrote the monarch's first ever and only authorised biography, titled El Rey and published in 1993.

-He had a brief step through politics, that included toying with the Socialist Party of Spain.
+He had a brief step through politics, that included toying with the Spanish Socialist Workers' Party.